Pierre Dumanoir le Pelley: French Consulate

 The coup of 18 Brumaire marked the end of the Directory and the French Revolution and the beginning of the Consulate.
 On this occasion, Dumanoir received a sword as a national reward for his participation, and a few months later, at the age of twenty-nine, he was raised to the rank of Counter admiral in 1799.
-During the year IX (September 1800 to September 1801), he commanded several divisions in Brest and then in Cadiz where he was in charge of details relating to armaments.
+During the year IX (September 1800 to September 1801), he commanded several divisions in Brest and then in Cádiz where he was in charge of details relating to armaments.

-In the spring of 1801, 4 ships from Toulon's division were sent to Cadiz to join Rear Admiral Dumanoir's divisions.
+In the spring of 1801, 4 ships from Toulon's division were sent to Cádiz to join Rear Admiral Dumanoir's divisions.
 This small squadron was commanded by Charles Alexandre Léon Durand de Linois, the only sailor from the Consulate and the Empire who could boast of a victory and who had fought in all the wars of American Independence.
-On 3 July 1801, a short distance from Gibraltar, Linois sailed towards Cadiz and seized an English brig commanded by Lord Cochrane, who informed him that a strong enemy division was blocking the port he was heading for.
+On 3 July 1801, a short distance from Gibraltar, Linois sailed towards Cádiz and seized an English brig commanded by Lord Cochrane, who informed him that a strong enemy division was blocking the port he was heading for.

 Admiral Sir James Saumarez was ordered to go immediately to the strait with a division of 6 ships, to oppose the passage of the French.
 Unwilling to take the risk of fighting an opponent much stronger than himself, Linois took up position under the ramparts of Algeciras; the first battle of Algeciras began on 6 July 1801.
-The battle, which began at 8.15 am, continued until 2 am with equal determination on both sides.
+The battle, which began at 8:15 am, continued until 2 am with equal determination on both sides.
 Linois' victory did not receive the reward it deserved.

-This victory was only the first episode of Rear Admiral Linois' expedition; his ships had suffered too much to think of continuing on to Cadiz.
+This victory was only the first episode of Rear Admiral Linois' expedition; his ships had suffered too much to think of continuing on to Cádiz.
 For his part, Admiral Saumarez, who had taken refuge in Gibraltar, was eager to repair the damage caused by such an unexpected defeat; with extraordinary speed, he repaired his ships and replaced the losses he had suffered with choice sailors.